 Figures~\ref{fig:amazon1} and \ref{fig:amazon2} show respectively average similarity of products that were bought together, and not bought together.
 From the distribution, it is quite evident that edges in a co-purchase network gets formed according to distance, a salient feature of random geometric graphs, and the GBM.

 We next take equal number of product pairs inside Book (also inside DVD, and across Book and DVD) that have an edge in-between and do not have an edge respectively.
-Figure~\ref{fig:amazon3} shows that the number of common neighbors when two products share an edge is much higher than when they do not--in fact, almost all product pairs that do not have an edge in between also do not share any common neighbor. \latest{This can be explainable in sparse graphs if we imagine the latent features to follow the rules of GBM.
-On the other hand, this also suggests that SBM is not a good model for this network, as in SBM, two nodes having common neighbors is independent of whether they share an edge or not.
+Figure~\ref{fig:amazon3} shows that the number of common neighbors when two products share an edge is much higher than when they do not.
+In fact, almost all product pairs that do not have an edge in between also do not share any common neighbor. \latest{This can be explainable in sparse graphs if we imagine the latent features to follow the rules of GBM.
+On the other hand, this also suggests that SBM is not a good model for this network, as in sparse SBM, two nodes having common neighbors is extremely rare, irrespective of whether they share an edge or not.
 Note that, in practice, additional covariate features like product metadata, reviews etc. are also observed, which could be used for community detection.}